seanorama/masterclass/security-advanced/README.md

 - After the install completed, Ambari will show that a number of services need to be restarted.
 Ignore this for now, we will restart them at a later stage.

+- Ensure Tez is installed on all nodes where Pig clients are installed.
+This is done to ensure Pig service checks do not fail later on.
+ - Ambari > Pig > click the 'Pig clients' link
+ - This tell us which nodes have Pig clients installed
+ - For each node that has Pig installed:
+   - Click '+Add' and select 'Tez client' > Confirm add

 -----------------------------